How Much Does It Cost to Repair Wood Siding in 2025?

 Square Footage

 Replacing damaged wood siding boards costs between $6.25 and $18.75 per square foot, with an average cost of $9.50 per square foot.
-The more square footage you need to repair, the longer it takes a professional to get the job done, and therefore the more you'll pay for the labor and the more materials required.
+The more square footage you need to repair, the longer it takes a professional to complete the job, and therefore the more you'll pay for labor and the more materials required.

 Extent of Damage